lis05/MoLa/idea/MoLa.md

 - `identifier` is the name under which we want to export the object on the stack.
 - the stack must contain an object.

 Exports the objects on the stack under the name `identifier` by adding it to the current environment.
 Throws an InternalError if the stack is empty.
-If there's already an object exported with the given name, throws NameAlreadyTakenError.
+If there's already an object exported with the given name, throws NameCollisionError.

-#### `CREATE_GLOBAL n identifier`
+#### `CREATE_GLOBAL identifier`
 - `identifier` is the name of the global variable we want to create.

 Creates a global variable in the current environment, initially with value `null`.
-Throws NameAlreadyTakenError if there's already an accessible object with the same name in the environment.
+Throws NameCollisionError if there's already an accessible object with the same name in the environment.

 #### `CREATE_FUNCTION identifier mode_1 arg_1 ... mode_n arg_n`
 - `identifier` is the name of the function.